guilhermefgs/rl-blackjack/README.md

 ## The environment

-This project are using 'Blackjack-v0' env from [OpenAI Gym](gym.openai.com).
+This project is using Blackjack-v0 env from [OpenAI Gym](gym.openai.com).

 ### Actions
 There are two actions in the space action of this environment, 0 (stand) or 1 (hit).